cncf/glossary/content/en/role-based-access-control.md

 RBAC provides granular control over user permissions within software systems.
 Depending on their roles, team members can modify a section, only view it, or have no access at all.
-This granular permission allocation allows various team members with different roles to work on the same system without risking.
+This granular permission allocation allows team members with different roles to work on the same system while minimizing risk.